loverszhaokai/JohnTheRipper/fuzz/fuzz_options/readme.markdown

 ```

 The last parameters can have one to seven parameters which will always sent to target app.
+In order to run fast, it would be better to add "--max-run-time=1".
+The command options which
-The command options which leads to crash will be written to **./crashes**
+leads to crash will be written to **./crashes**

 ## 2. Parameter Config File